A St. Croix ewe bedded down in hay with her newborn twin lambs at Cross Timbers Homestead

 Eggs & chicken

-• · Fresh eggs in brown, cream, blue, and pink
+• · Eggs: brown, cream, blue, and pink — on-farm pickup only

 • · Pasture rotation with electric netting